blacklucius101/Tester/README.md

 * historical pivot chains
 * independent pivot reconstruction systems

-Pivot classification mutates throughout a pivot’s lifecycle.
+Pivot classification mutates throughout a pivot’s lifecycle similar to the segment coloring.

 A pivot’s HH/LH/LL/HL classification is continuously updated while it is the current/latest pivot.